 PDF is a mature technology that now has that standing of a de jure standard, controlled as it now is by an official standards body (the ISO).
 Between them, the ISO and Adobe before it have built PDF into a powerful and versatile format.
 It might not be capable of being all things to all people, but its flexibility is undiminished for all that.

-The thing is that, while the PDF format can now handle the inclusion of everything and the kitchen sink, it's generally not a good idea to try getting it all into a single document.
-The PDF format be, well, many things to many people, but individual PDF files can't.
+The thing is that, while the PDF technology can now handle the inclusion of everything and the kitchen sink, it's generally not a good idea to try getting it all into a single document.
+The format be, well, many things to many people, but individual PDF files can't.
 Instead, it's better to optimize each document for its intended purpose, audience and delivery method.